mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 <span class="badge">standard</span>

 Assigns a value to the specified variable.
 No change to the public version.
-In particular, the cache key [can be customized](/docs/edge-logic/faq.md#how-do-you-include-query-parameters-andor-request-headers-in-the-cache-key) by assigning value to the `$cache_misc` variable.
+In particular, the cache key [can be customized](/docs/edge-logic/faq.md#how-do-you-include-query-parameters-andor-request-headers-in-the-cache-key) by assigning a value to the `$cache_misc` variable.

 ### [`slice`](http://nginx.org/en/docs/http/ngx_http_slice_module.html#slice)